 I want to reiterate what you say about wives not undermining or overruling their husbands with the children.

 The scripture is pretty clear that children are to obey their parents.
-When my wife overrules or undermines a decision I have made or a command that I have given, she teaches our kids that I am not a competent father and that I should be ignored.
-Rather than bringing peace and unity to our home, it creates conflict and strife.
-When I react to her lack of respect, then she goes into attack mode condemning me for my reaction to her sin.
+When my wife overrules or undermines a decision I have made or a command that I have given, she teaches our kids that I should be ignored.

 I don’t think most wives realize the long term consequences of undermining our husbands’ spiritual authority in the family.
-I know I didn’t until God opened my eyes to all of my disrespect, pride, idolatry of self and being in control, self-righteousness, etc… in Dec 2008.
+I know I didn’t until God opened my eyes to all of my disrespect, pride, control, self-righteousness, etc… in Dec 2008.

 My husband had become very unplugged with me and our children.
-I was constantly asking him to do more with us.
+I was constantly asking (or demanding) for him to do more with us.

 I had NO CLUE why he had unplugged.
-I thought he was just unloving and cared about the TV too much.
+I thought he was just unloving.

 Now I know, of course, that I had disrespected him and taken over control.
 Now I know that I wouldn’t listen to him and wouldn’t support his parenting and thought I always “knew best” since I had read more books about parenting.
 It’s heartbreaking to me now to realize how destructive my attitudes, words and actions were at times back then.
 In front of the TV, he was safe.
 With me, he was not very safe at times.